 - Dust mites

-When you hire a contractor to clean your ductwork, expect the technician to do the following:
+When you hire Rainbow International to clean your ductwork, our technicians will do all of the following:

 - Inspect the system before cleaning; including checking to make sure no asbestos is present.
 If this is the case, special equipment is needed to remove it.